s-a/creative-software/README.md

  - http://sourceforge.net/projects/audacity/ A free multi-track audio editor and recorder
  - https://inkscape.org/ Inkscape is a professional vector graphics editor for Windows, Mac OS X and Linux
  - http://fontforge.github.io/en-US/ FontForge is a free and open source font editor brought to you by a community of fellow type lovers.
+ - https://obsproject.com/ Open Broadcaster Software is free and open source software for video recording and live streaming.

 ## Resources
  - https://openclipart.org/ Clipart galery